go-continuous-fuzz/go-continuous-fuzz/docs/USAGE.md

   - A `.json` history file tracking daily coverage changes for each package/target.
   - Subdirectories structured as `pkg/fuzzTarget/` containing daily HTML coverage reports (e.g., `2025-07-12.html`) generated via `go tool cover`.

+## Notes

+* We assume that all files needed by tests are placed under `testdata/` in the respective package path.
+If a test depends on files outside of `testdata/`, those files will be ignored.
+This may cause GCF to report false positive errors, which GCF considers reasonable, since by convention all files needed by tests are supposed to go in `testdata/`.

 ## How It Works

 1. **Configuration:**